 Vegetative propagation is an easier method for acquiring new plants.
 Offshoots can be removed any time during the year.
-Simply cut six-inch (15 cm.) sections of thalia rhizome containing several growing buds or shoots.
+Simply cut 6 inch (15 cm.) sections of thalia rhizome containing several growing buds or shoots.

-Next, dig a small hole which is wide enough to accommodate the rhizome cutting and deep enough to bury it to a depth of one inch (2.5 cm.).
-Space two feet (60 cm.) apart when planting.
-Young plants are best kept in shallow water with depths not exceeding two inches (5 cm.) until they become established.
+Next, dig a small hole which is wide enough to accommodate the rhizome cutting and deep enough to bury it to a depth of 1 inch (2.5 cm.).
+Space 2 feet (61 cm.) apart when planting.
+Young plants are best kept in shallow water with depths not exceeding 2 inches (5 cm.) until they become established.

 Although powdery thalia is often thought of as an attractive specimen plant for backyard water features, this amazing plant has a hidden secret.
 Thalia’s appetite for rich, organic nutrients makes it a recommendable species for constructed wetlands and greywater systems.
 It can handle the influx of nutrients from home septic systems into the ecosystem.
 Thus, powdery thalia is not only pretty but also environmentally friendly.